AndreyAkinshin/aakinshin.net/content/en/posts/2023/11/thoughts-robust-efficiency/index.md

   of the sampling distribution is stochastically less for the first estimator compared to the second one.

 In future posts,
-  I will share some more specific examples of how these speculations can be applied to real-life analysis.
+  I will share some more specific examples of how these speculations can be applied to real-life analysis:

+* {{< link robust-eff-median-hl >}}